XBeg9/AWSMobileHubHelper/README.md

-⚠️ **Please note:** AWS now officially distributes AWSPushManager as part of their [Mobile Hub helper](https://github.com/aws/aws-mobilehub-helper-ios).
+⚠️ **Please note:** AWS now officially distributes AWSMobilehubHelper as part of their [Mobile Hub helper](https://github.com/aws/aws-mobilehub-helper-ios).
 Unfortunately this library is [not on CocoaPods](https://github.com/aws/aws-mobilehub-helper-ios/issues/7) yet.